arnaucube/go-snark-study/README.md

 ```

 ##### Verify Proof generated from [snarkjs](https://github.com/iden3/snarkjs)
-Is possible with `go-snark` to verify proofs generated by `snarkjs`
+Is possible with `go-snark-study` to verify proofs generated by `snarkjs`

 Example:
 ```go